NASA’s latest moon mission is the dawn of a new space age

 Orion is also carrying an experiment that’s meant to test how yeast responds to radiation.
 Researchers plan to store freeze-dried yeast underneath one of the Orion crew seats, and then expose the yeast to fluid over the course of three days in space.
 Once Orion lands back on Earth, scientists will analyze the yeast’s DNA to study how it fared.
 The experiment could yield insight into how humans might stay healthy in space during future trips.

-A version of Amazon’s Alexa voice assistant, which has been downloaded onto an iPad, is hitching a ride, too.
-NASA is testing Callisto, a virtual AI that Amazon, Cisco, and Lockheed Martin designed to communicate with astronauts.
+A version of Amazon’s Alexa voice assistant is hitching a ride, too.
+NASA is testing Callisto, a combination of customized hardware and software that Amazon, Cisco, and Lockheed Martin designed to communicate with astronauts.
+The test will enable mission control to send audio and video messages to a tablet aboard the Orion capsule, where a version of Alexa will receive the message and share a response.
 While the tech might sound a little like HAL from 2001: A Space Odyssey, the engineers say the system is meant to provide assistance and companionship.

 “Callisto is a standalone payload onboard the Orion spacecraft, and it does not have any control over flight control or other mission-critical systems,” says Justin Nikolaus, a lead Alexa experience designer at Amazon.

 Other aspects of Artemis I’s payload are more sentimental.
 A plush doll version of the Shaun the Sheep character from the Wallace and Gromit franchise will travel on Orion.
 So will a Snoopy doll outfitted in an astronaut costume, along with a pen nib that Charles M. Schultz used to draw the Peanuts series, wrapped in a comic strip.
-Momentos from the Apollo 11 mission, which landed the first humans on the lunar surface in the 1960s, are also going, including a tiny sample of moon dust and a piece of an engine.
+Mementos from the Apollo 11 mission, which landed the first humans on the lunar surface in the 1960s, are also going, including a tiny sample of moon dust and a piece of an engine.

 Beyond the moon